Emmanuel Rivera Player Props: Diamondbacks vs. Blue Jays

 Emmanuel Rivera At The Plate

-- Rivera is batting .288 with 10 doubles, a home run and seven walks.
+- Rivera has 11 doubles, a home run and seven walks while hitting .289.

+- He has gone deep in one of 48 games, and in 0.6% of his plate appearances.

-- Rivera has had an RBI in 15 games this season (31.9%), including four multi-RBI outings (8.5%).
-He has also driven home three or more of his team's runs in one contest.
+- Rivera has driven home a run in 15 games this season (31.3%), including more than one RBI in 8.3% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.